colinsauze/SCW-tutorial/_episodes/02-logging-in.md

 ### Slurm

 Slurm is the management software used on Supercomputing Wales.
-It lets you submit (and monitor or cancel) jobs to the cluster and chooses where to run them.
+It lets you submit (and monitor or cancel) jobs to the cluster, and chooses when and where to run them.

 Other clusters might run different job management software such as LSF, Sun Grid Engine or Condor, although they all operate along similar principles.